actions-rs/clippy-check/README.md

 > Clippy lints in your Pull Requests

-This GitHub Action executes [`clippy`](https://github.com/rust-lang/rust-clippy) and posts all lints as annotations for the pushed commit.
+This GitHub Action executes [`clippy`](https://github.com/rust-lang/rust-clippy) and posts all lints as annotations for the pushed commit, as in the live example [here](https://github.com/actions-rs/example/pull/2/files).

 ![Screenshot](./.github/screenshot.png)